pramonettivega/getting_started_ndp/README.md

 # Getting Started with NDP

-This guide has been designed to introduce you to the main services of the National Data Platform (NDP) and allow you to run your first jobs on high computing instances.
+This guide has been designed to introduce you to the main features of the National Data Platform (NDP) and allow you to work on your first project.
 By the end of this tutorial, you will accomplish the following:

 - Explore the data catalog
 - Launch a computing instance